 If you have the time…

-- This means you can fill a water bottle before you board your aircraft en-route to other destinations.
+- You can fill a water bottle before you board your aircraft en-route to other destinations.

 - What’s on offer in the Departure Lounge?

-- They have a wide range of duty free items on sale, from international brands to good quality local products and souvenirs.
+- A wide range of duty free items on sale, from international brands to good quality local products and souvenirs.